kuzudb/entity-resolved-kg-senzing-kuzu/AML.md

 The authors Ray Blake and Graham Barrow describe this as:
 > "Simple and obvious clues that a given account is laundering money that if you know what you're looking for, stick out a mile."

-Synopsis: Transaction monitoring and alerts, to assess whether a bank account has been used for money laundering.
+Synopsis: Transaction monitoring and alerts to assess whether a bank account has been used for money laundering.
 In other words, this is a helpful tutorial for anyone new to anti-money laundering, or anyone thinking of becoming a money launderer.

 ## total volume and daily volumes